theobori/tinyknock/README.md

 eBPF (XDP) port knocking with a minimal firewall that filter the incoming traffic.
 It is compatible with the [knock](https://github.com/jvinet/knock) client.

+The filtering is zero trust, it means there are zero ports allowed by default on the concerned protocol(s).
+Since the port knocking rules are applied at XDP level, it must take a decision on every incoming XDP packet.

 The rules mechanism is inspired by [OpenState](https://sdn.ieee.org/newsletter/march-2017/openstate-an-interface-for-stateful-packet-processing-in-programmable-switches) but it is not designed for a switch.

 > ⚠️ It is only experimental and should not run in production.
 >
-> Note that every port knocking sequence should start with the port 0
+> Note that every port knocking sequence starts with the port 0
 > like `knock ipaddr 0 100 200 300`

 ## 📖 Build and run